-ESL 54X 5.0 units Effective Writing with Computers for ESL
+ESL 54X 5.0 units Effective Writing with Computers for ESL 90 hours lecture

-Prerequisite: One semester of ESL 147 or Qualification through the LBCC assessment process for ESL.
+Prerequisite: One semester of ESL 147 or Qualification through the LBCC assessment process for ESL Grading: letter grade or pass/no pass

 To prepare for college level writing, ESL 54X provides ESL students with intensive sentence structure practice while they learn to write coherent paragraphs incorporating the use of transitional devices.
 Students will be introduced to and practice paraphrasing.
 Writing assignments will be prepared using personal computers.